awais-w/movie-listings/README.md

 # Movie listings challenge

+Install the project using

+### `npm install`

-In the project directory, you can run:
+Once installed, in the project directory, you can run:

 ### `npm start`